snowch/snowch.github.io/ai-eng/llmfs/L08_Training_the_LLM.md

   name: python3
 ---

-# L08 - Training the LLM: Learning to Speak
+# L08 - Training the LLM: Learning to Speak [DRAFT]

 *Feeding the model data and watching its "Loss" collapse*